Mortgage Offset Accounts: How Do They Work?

 Because your home loan is offset on a daily basis, the longer you keep your money in an offset account, the more interest you can save.

-If you have a credit card and are disciplined with your spending and repayments (i.e. you repay the card balance in full each month), then another option some lenders suggest is to use your credit card to pay for your everyday expenses.
+If you have a credit card and are disciplined with your spending and repayments (i.e. you repay the card balance in full each month), another option could be to use your credit card to pay for your everyday expenses.

 When choosing a home loan with an offset account, consider features such as: